Activity 2B: Explore

 Despite year-to-year variation, satellite data shows that the September sea-ice extent has declined more than 13% per decade since the satellite record began in 1979.

-Via sites.uci.edu/zlabe
+Via https://zacklabe.com/arctic-sea-ice-extentconcentration/

 An Introduction to Sea Ice

 Sea ice is found in remote polar oceans.
 On average, sea ice covers about 25 million square kilometers (9,652,553 square miles) of the earth, or about two-and-a-half times the area of Canada.
 Because most of us do not live in the polar regions, we may live for several decades and never see sea ice.
 Nevertheless, it is a critical component whose status influences the climate on a global scale.
-Visit the National Snow and Ice Data Center (NSIDC) for to learn All about sea ice.
+Visit the National Snow and Ice Data Center (NSIDC) to learn All about sea ice.
 You will get answers to several questions about sea ice, including:

 • What is sea ice?